Tuesday, October 25, 2022

 She's like that.
 Pretty flexible, most of the time, with some sort of loose plan in place.

 I remember being upset about some friend issues I was struggling with at the time and I had a hard time talking about it.
 I was caught between childhood and the angst of teenage life.
 Sitting with my mom and siblings, belly-laughing and listening to Mr. Popper's Penguins was exactly what I needed.
 My mom has such a calm presence about her; peace overflowing out of her and shining out of her eyes.
 It always has.
 You could be having the worst day and just sitting with her would calm you.
 I wish I could go to back to 12 year old me.
 I would shake her, gently of course, and say, This lady right here?
 She is the real gem.
-You don't sweat those other friendships as much.
+You don't need to sweat those other friendships as much.
 She will be your friend for life.

 She was sitting in the sun that day, reading that book to us, and she looked so beautiful.
 It was that inner beauty Proverbs talks about it.
 It was overflowing out of her.